mali250/Machine_Learning/README.md

-##This is Boiler Point Of Machine Learning
+#This is the Boiler Point Of Machine Learning #
 in this repo everything includes
 1)Data collection
 2)Data Cleaning